contrast-zone/t-rewriter.js/readme.md

 The algorithm stops when it runs out of new ahead items in further columns.

 Building compact parse forest (CPF) by V-Parser is trivial, because we just have to assign parsed extents to terminals.
 Reporting errors should also be relatively easy by analysing the last column in the chart.

+## Implementation
+The first thing that makes this implementation different from others is its compact parse forest (CPF) output.
+Given an input grammar-tree, CPF takes almost the same output like input.
+The only difference is enrichment by `extents` property at objects that represent terminals.
+These `extents` hold the information about where terminals occur in parsed input string, also as which is their right extent.
+If we want to later process CPF, we have to keep track of these `extents`, constructing the actual sequences of rules by investigating extents of their direct / indirect terminals.
+It appears that this is just enough to recreate parsed input string.
+CPF is being extremely friendly to memory, as it holds less, but equally rich informations that alternatives in a form of SPPF have to expose.
+However, we have to be careful when processing CPF because it also holds informations about uncomplete sequences.
+That means that prior to processing a sequence at given place, we have to check if the sequence is parsed to its last element.
+Once we know this, we can be sure that the sequence fits into given place.
+Otherwise, we can use this incompleteness to indicate an arror in parsing the sequence at given place.

+Input of this implementation is also somewhat different from what is usually seen in other parsers.
+It is a kind of structured BNF-ish rules that are passed in a form of JSON.
+These rules modularly fit one into another, thus forming a grammar tree.
+Grammar tree is upon parsing reused to build CPF.

+Grammar tree is built from alternations, sequences, subtypes, scripts and special objects that are used to denote a rule name, a reference to another rule, or a costant strings, including regexps.
+Objects representing a grammar tree are distinguished by names of their properties.
+Thus, alternations are written in a following way:

+    {alternation: [...]}

+Sequences are framed by:

+    {sequence: [...]}

+Subtypes are used to group grammar rules into trees.
+To build a subtype, we need to pass a subtype name in a form of:

+    {exp: ...}

+where the value of `exp` property is a valid rule name.
+Finally, a subtype with name `Test` is formed in a following way:

+    {
+        type: {exp : "Test"},
+        subtype: ...
+    }

+Subtype names are representing anchors that can be used for referencing them from other grammar places.
+References are written by `exp` property, whose the value is a dot delimeted path to rule.
+The first path element can be omitted, thus starting a path by a dot, meaning that we refer to path elements from the root of the grammar.
+Also, we can skip path parts, while the code searches all the child nodes for a subtype with given name.
+In example, if we want to refer to a subtype `Test`, we write:

+    {exp: ".Test"}

+Constant strings are also noted by `exp` property, whose value is enclosed in quotes.
+We can use a double quote, a single quote, or a back quote to denote a constant.
+Example:

+    {exp: "'const'"}

+We can also specify regexps to match them in places of parsing.
+We enclose regexps in forward slashes, possibly followed by `i` character to denote case insensitive match.
+Example:

+    {exp: "/[A-z]+/"}

+Finally, we can pass functions to parser to use scripting:

+    {
+        script: function (text, offset) {
+            ...
+            return int;
+        }
+    }

+This kind of functions take two parameters, namely input string and offset of current parsing pointer.
+After some processing, the function returns the right extent of successful parse, or -1 to indicate unsuccessful parse.

+Given these building blocks, we construct a grammar tree.
+Actual parsing is done from Javascript in a following way:

+    inputString = ...;
+    grammar = {...};
+    CPFOuput = parser.parseCFG (grammar, inputString);

+Don't forget to include `v-parser.js` at appropriate place before using the library.